k0baya/FreeGPT35-Glitch/README.md

 ## FreeGPT35-Glitch

-You can deploy this repository to Glitch by clicking [This link](https://glitch.com/edit/#!/import/git?url=https://github.com/k0baya/FreeGPT35-Glitch).
+You can deploy this repository on Glitch by uploading the files.

+First, download the repository using [this link](<https://github.com/k0baya/FreeGPT35-Glitch/archive/refs/heads/reserve-proxy.zip>).

+After unzipping it, upload all the files to Glitch, set the variables, and you're all set to enjoy.

 ### Variables